ankidroid/Anki-Android/Development-Guide.md

 An apk file signed with a standard "debug" key will be generated named `"AnkiDroid-debug.apk"` in:
 `%AnkiDroidRoot%/AnkiDroid/build/outputs/apk/`

+## Dealing with translations
+As described in the [contributing wiki](https://github.com/ankidroid/Anki-Android/wiki/Contributing#translate-ankidroid), AnkiDroid localization is done through the Crowdin platform.
+Developers should basically ignore the translations, working only with the English strings, and one of the project owners will handle the syncing of the translations.
+The process works as follows:

+* Developers can freely add, delete, or modify strings in English and commit to git
+* A project owner will run a script that pushes those changes to the crowdin platform
+* Translators will see any new untranslated strings on crowdin and submit their translations
+* Before release a project owner will run another script which pulls all the current translations from crowdin and overwrites the existing files
+* These new files are then committed and pushed to github

+## Making "parallel" builds
+If you want to run several different versions of AnkiDroid side by side (e.g. as described in the [FAQ on using profiles](https://github.com/ankidroid/Anki-Android/wiki/FAQ#how-to-use-different-anki-profiles)), you need to edit the package ID (from com.ichi2.anki) in the following places so that every version of AnkiDroid that you install has a unique ID:

+* `applicationId` in `AnkiDroid/build.gradle`
+*  `android:authorities="com.ichi2.anki.flashcards"` and `com.ichi2.anki.permission.READ_WRITE_DATABASE` in `%AnkiDroidRoot/AndroidManifest.xml`
+* `android:targetPackage="com.ichi2.anki"` in `%AnkiDroidRoot/res/xml/*`
+* and optionally the application name `<string name="app_name">A.AnkiDroid</string>` in `%AnkiDroidRoot/res/values/constants.xml`

+There is a convenient bash script that automates this process, which you can run from a bash shell from the top level AnkiDroid directory as follows:

+`./tools/parallel-package-name.sh com.ichi2.anki.a AnkiDroid.A`

+After running the script you need to compile the source code to a .apk file as explained elsewhere in this guide.
+Note that these alternate builds will not work with the [AnkiDroid API](https://github.com/ankidroid/Anki-Android/wiki/AnkiDroid-API) as the API expects the standard ID.

 ## Anki database structure
 See the [[separate wiki page|Database-Structure]] for a description of the database structure